Data cleansing and preparation for modeling

 Sanitize and prepare data for modeling is sub-domain 2.1 of the Exploratory Data Analysis knowledge domain.
 For more information about the exam structure see: AWS Machine Learning exam syllabus

-To confirm your understanding scroll to the bottom of the page for 10 questions and answers.
+To confirm your understanding scroll to the bottom of the page for the test app

 Understand your data

 Before you can sanitize and prepare your data you must first understand your data.
 The data can be described using Descriptive Statistics.
 These statistics are solely concerned with describing the data we have.
 This type of statistics does not assume the data comes from a larger pool or population of data.

 - Attribute statistics

 Overall statistics give you an idea of the size what you are dealing with.
 They are often quick and simple to collect.
 They include:

 - Number of columns

 Attribute statistics allow numeric fields to be described: